Asa Whitney

-Asa Whitney (1797-1872) was a highly successful dry-goods merchant and one of the first promoters of an American transcontinental railroad.
+Asa Whitney (1797-1872) was a dry-goods merchant and one of the first promoters of an American transcontinental railroad.
 A trip to China in 1842–44 impressed upon Whitney the need for a railroad from the Atlantic to the Pacific.

 When Whitney returned to the United States in 1844, he realized the benefits from such an undertaking, and spent a great deal of money trying to get the Congress to take up the project.
 In 1849, he published "A Project for a Railroad to the Pacific".
 For years he continued to write revised memorials and take expeditions through what was then known as Indian Territory to support his cause.

 Whitney lived to see the opening of the Pacific Railroad in 1869.

 Early life

 Asa Whitney was born on March 14, 1797, in North Groton, Connecticut.
 His parents were Sarah Mitchell and Shubael Whitney.
 He is distantly related to Eli Whitney, the inventor of the cotton gin: they were fifth cousins.
 For five generations, the Whitney family had been farmers.
 However, from a young age, Asa Whitney showed no interest in agriculture and wanted to be a merchant.